 Source: Reproduced from Coulter A, Ellins J (2007) Effectiveness of strategies for informing, educating, and involving patients.
 British Medical Journal 335:24–7, with permission from BMJ Publishing Group Ltd

-Content Curation for Specific Audiences – Certain AI systems also makes the task of finding curated content for specific audiences easier.
-Algorithms that collect data about a target audience can certainly analyze what users are most likely to click through to read and the content with which they are most likely to assault in real-time.
+Content Curation for Specific Audiences – Certain AI systems also make finding curated content for specific audiences easier.
+Algorithms that collect data about a target audience can certainly analyze what users are most likely to click through to read and the content they are most likely to assault in real-time.

 UX Optimization – The User Experience (UX) is the most critical part of any content creation strategy.
-AI algorithms can be a massive help to UX designers in areas of presentation, formatting, visuals, and much more.
+AI algorithms can help UX designers in presentation, formatting, visuals, and much more.

 Big Data’s in Role with AI